Kratigithubbeohar/sigma-17/README.md

 # sigma-17
-this is my learning demo
+this is my learning demo.